Generalization in the Face of Adaptivity: A Bayesian Perspective: Analyzing adaptivity-driven overfitting

 The simpler part of the argument is posterior accuracy, which we prove can be inherited directly from the sample accuracy of a mechanism.
-This lemma resembles Lemma 6 in \cite{JLNRSS20}, but has the advantage of being independent of the range of the queries, which will come in handy in Theorem \ref{thm:varDistAccSubGaussQuer}.
-We then apply this lemma to the Laplace and Gaussian mechanisms.
+This lemma resembles Lemma 6 in~\citet{JLNRSS20}, but has the advantage of being independent of the range of the queries.